matrix-org/matrix-spec-proposals/proposals/3262-apake_authentication.md

 ```
 {
+  "params": {
     "group": "selected group",
-  "hash": "H",
+    "passwordhash": "PH",
     "hash_iterations": i,
+    "hash": "H"
+    },
   "salt": s,
   "server_value": B,
   "session": "12345"
 }
 ```
-The client looks up N (the prime) and g (the generator) of the selected SRP group as sent by the server, `H` is the has algorithm used with `i` iterations. s is the stored salt for the user as supplied during registration, B is the public server value, and `session` is the session id of this authentication flow, can be any unique random string, used for the server to keep track of the authentication flow.
+The client looks up N (the prime) and g (the generator) of the selected SRP group as sent by the server, `PH` is the hash algorithm used with `i` iterations. s is the stored salt for the user as supplied during registration, B is the public server value, and `session` is the session id of this authentication flow, can be any unique random string, used for the server to keep track of the authentication flow.